USDA 538 Multifamily Development Loans

-CommercialRealEstate.Loans, Inc. specializes in arranging USDA 538 loans for affordable rental housing developments in qualified rural sub-markets.
-We carefully walk the developer through the NOFA application process and have deep experience working with the USDA throughout their application and commitment process.
+Commercial Real Estate.Loans specializes in arranging USDA 538 loans for affordable rental housing developments in qualified rural submarkets.
+We carefully walk the developer through the NOFA application process and have deep experience working through the USDA application and commitment process.

-What Is A USDA 538 Loan?
+What Is a USDA 538 Loan?

-Who Qualifies For A USDA 538 Loan?
+Who Qualifies for a USDA 538 Loan?

 As specified by regulation, the guaranteed loan facility may be accessed by the following entities:

 Federally recognized tribes

 State and local government agencies